 Note that, if you type in all lower-case letters and not use capitals, this won’t change the number or kind of results you get.
 However, if you reverse the words in a search or just add an ‘s’ to the end of one of them, the number and type of results will change.

 Top tip: As you type, you will notice that Google offers you suggestions of words or phrases that it thinks you might want to type.
 If you wish to choose one of these suggestions, click on the suggestion with your mouse, or use the arrow keys to move up and down the list and press the enter key on your keyboard.

 If you don’t wish to take advantage of the autocomplete suggestions, carry on typing.

 Now you can click the icon of the magnifying glass to do a Google Search.
 However, as you type the search criteria, the list of results will dynamically change to reflect changes to what you are typing.

-(You can also click on I’m Feeling Lucky next to the suggestion.
+You can also click on I’m Feeling Lucky below the search box.
 This will take you automatically to the very first search result that would appear if you did a normal search.
 This might be helpful if you’re looking for something that will produce only a single result – for instance, Google itself.
-But as the internet has got more complicated, it’s almost impossible to ensure that the best result will always be the first, so using this button is not recommended.)
+But as the internet has got more complicated, it’s almost impossible to ensure that the best result will always be the first, so using this button is not recommended.